Teenage Joans Present ‘The My Heart’s Dead!’ National Tour

 Image supplied

-Adelaide’s dynamic duo Teenage Joans have a new single doing the rounds, and to celebrate, are embarking on a national tour this October and November.
+Adelaide’s dynamic duo Teenage Joans have a new single doing the rounds, and to celebrate, they are embarking on a national tour this October and November.

 A bratty pop punk wonder with flashes of Blink-182 and Kesha, ‘My Heart’s Dead!’ is another euphoric track from Teenage Joans, accompanied by a music video shot by the band and their friends Liam Woolcock and Rachel Whitford.